uptownhr/uptownhr/apps/website/src/pages/blog/building-lattice-knowledge-graph-cli.md

 ---
 layout: '../../layouts/BlogPost.astro'
-title: 'Building Lattice: A Knowledge Graph CLI for Your Documentation'
+title: 'Building Lattice: A Knowledge Graph for Claude Code'
-description: 'How I built Lattice, a human-initiated knowledge graph system that turns markdown documentation into searchable, connected knowledge'
+description: 'How I built Lattice, a human-initiated knowledge graph system that integrates with Claude Code to turn markdown documentation into searchable, connected knowledge'
 pubDate: 'Dec 08 2025'
 heroImage: '/lattice-hero.png'
 ---

 I've been deep into AI-assisted development with Claude Code, and one thing became clear: AI assistants work best when they have context.
 But context scattered across dozens of markdown files is hard to search and even harder to connect.

-So I built [Lattice](https://github.com/Zabaca/lattice) - a knowledge graph CLI that turns your documentation into searchable, connected knowledge.
+So I built [Lattice](https://github.com/Zabaca/lattice) - a knowledge graph that integrates directly with Claude Code through slash commands, turning your documentation into searchable, connected knowledge.

 ## The Problem with Documentation